Ideonella sakaiensis: Impact and applications

 The discovery of Ideonella sakaiensis has potential importance for the degradation of PET plastics.
 Prior to its discovery, the only known degraders of PET were a small number of bacteria and fungi, including Fusarium solani, and no organisms were definitively known to degrade PET as a primary carbon and energy source.
 The discovery of I. sakaiensis spurred discussion about PET biodegradation as a method of recycling and bioremediation.

-The wild-type bacterium is able to colonize and break down a thin (0.2 mm thickness) film of low-crystallinity (soft) PET in approximately 6 weeks, and the responsible PETase enzyme was shown to degrade high-crystallinity (hard) PET approximately 30-fold slower (180 weeks or more than 3 years) than low-crystallinity PET.
-A large amount of manufactured PET is highly crystalline (e.g. plastic bottles), so it is thought that any prospective applications of the I. sakaiensis PETase enzyme in recycling programs will need to be preceded by genetic optimization of the enzyme.
+The wild-type bacterium is able to colonize and break down a thin (0.2 mm thickness) film of low-crystallinity (soft) PET in approximately 6 weeks, and the responsible PETase enzyme was shown to degrade high-crystallinity (hard) PET approximately 30-fold slower (180 weeks, or more than 3 years) than low-crystallinity PET.
+A large amount of manufactured PET is highly crystalline (such as that used in plastic bottles), so it is thought that any prospective applications of the I. sakaiensis PETase enzyme in recycling programs will need to be preceded by genetic optimization of the enzyme.
 The MHETase enzyme could also be optimized and used in recycling or bioremediation applications in combination with the PETase enzyme.
 It degrades the MHET produced by the PETase into ethylene glycol and terephthalic acid.
-Once formed, these two compounds can be further biodegraded into carbon dioxide by I. sakaiensis or other microbes, or they can be purified and used to manufacture new PET in an industrial recycling plant setting.
+Once formed, these two compounds can be further biodegraded into carbon dioxide by I. sakaiensis or other microbes, or purified and used to manufacture new PET in an industrial recycling plant setting.

-Ideonella sakaiensis is being studied for this PET degrading capabilities as a means of water management issues of sewage fed fisheries.
-Various strains of this bacterium has been shown to not pose any threats to the growth and cultivation of fish.
-This species of bacteria are able to properly use PET as a source of carbon and thrive in wastewater and plastic polluted water ecosystems, showing its promise as a cost-effective anti-pollutant.
+Ideonella sakaiensis is being studied for its PET-degrading capabilities in sewage-fed fisheries.
+Various strains of this bacterium have been shown not to pose any threat to the growth and cultivation of fish.
+This species of bacterium makes effective use of PET as a source of carbon, and thrives in wastewater and plastic-polluted water ecosystems, showing its promise as a cost-effective anti-pollutant.

 Genetic engineering

-The PET plastic degrading enzyme of Ideonella sakaiensis known as; PETase, has been genetically modified and combined with MHETase to break down PET faster, which also degrades PEF (polyethylene furanoate) plastics.
-This along with other approaches may be useful in various efforts such as; recycling and upcycling of mixed plastics.
+The PET plastic-degrading enzyme of Ideonella sakaiensis known as; PETase, has been genetically modified and combined with MHETase to break down PET faster, which also degrades PEF (polyethylene furanoate) plastics.
+This, along with other approaches, may be useful in recycling and upcycling mixed plastics.

-Coagulation Filtration System
+Coagulation filtration system

-In 2021, fifth graders Julia Stewart and Jacob Park created the concept of a Coagulation Filtration System for Toshiba's ExploraVision contest, which utilizes Ideonella sakaiensis in a process that filters, coagulates, flocculates, and sediments water in a more environmentally friendly and efficient way.
-This project won the 4-6 division of ExploraVision nationally.
+In 2021, fifth graders Julia Stewart and Jacob Park created a coagulation filtration system concept for Toshiba's ExploraVision contest, using Ideonella sakaiensis in a process that filters, coagulates, flocculates, and sediments water in a more environmentally friendly and efficient way.
+This project won the 4-6 division of ExploraVision in the United States.